mmorrison57/PipelineRunner/README.md

 ## Configuration
 The tool uses a `config.yaml` file to define the pipelines it interacts with.
 Each pipeline entry includes:
 - `name`: The name of the pipeline.
 This can be any user-defined string for identification purposes.
+Make the names distinct enought that copilot recognizes which pipeline is the correct one.
 - `organization`: The Azure DevOps organization.
 - `project`: The Azure DevOps project.
 - `pipelineID`: The unique ID of the pipeline.